youmisuk/FairCATE-Multilevel/README.md

 - `data`: a dataframe.
 You do not need to convert the multicategorical covariates into dummy (one-hot) codings before model fiiting.
 We recommend users to normalize all the continuous covariates in advance for a faster convergence in GLMM model fitting.
 - `sensitive`: a string array to indicate the sensitive variable(s).
 - `legitimate`: a string array to indicate the legitimate variable(s) for conditional stastistical disparity.
 Using NULL by default for statistical disparity.
 - `fairness`: a formula style string array to indicate the fairness constraints.
 It should start with `tau ~`, where we use `tau` to represent the CATE.
 For example, supporse your sensitive variable is `S1` and legitimate variable is `L1`, you fairness constraint (conditional statistical disparity) should be written as `tau ~ S1|L1`, which means "get the CATE with fariness constraint on S1 after controlling for L1".
+The spaces between any letters or symbols in this `fairness` specification does not matter.
 - `treatment`: a string to indicate the name of treatment variable.
 Treatment must be a binary variable for the current version.
 - `outcome`: a string to indicate the name of outcome vairable.
 - `cluster`: a string to indicate the name of the cluster id.